RiiConnect24/Wii-Guide/_pages/en_US/dump-smb.md

 ![2](/images/DumpDiscs_LAN/2.png)
 1. Choose the disc that you want to copy (The options are: `GameCube Disc`, `Wii Single-Layer Disc`, `Wii Dual-Layer Disc` and press "A"
 ![3](/images/DumpDiscs_LAN/3.png)
 1. Now put your game to your Wii.
-(If it's already in your wii, eject it and put it back)
+(If it's already in your Wii, eject it and put it back)
 ![InsertTheDisc](/images/DumpDiscs_LAN/insertthedisc.jpg)
 ![4](/images/DumpDiscs_LAN/4.png)
 1. Remember your Wii URL (IP address)